stop1204/eee4464-esp32/README.md

 - Soil moisture sensing with automatic pump control
 - Current measurement (ACS712)
 - Light intensity and motion detection
-- Heart rate and SpO2 collection from an Arduino Uno over UART
+- Heart rate from an Arduino Uno over UART
 - Sensor data is validated and sent to the cloud through HTTP requests
 - Device and sensors are registered automatically on boot